Srashtibharadwaj/website/README.md

-3.Installation:
+3. Installation:

-.Ensure you have a text editor (e.g., VSCode) to edit files.
+1.Ensure you have a text editor (e.g., VSCode) to edit files.

-.Optionally, use version control (Git) to track changes and upload the project to GitHub.
+2.Optionally, use version control (Git) to track changes and upload the project to GitHub.

-.Folder Structure:
+4. Folder Structure:

-.Use clear naming conventions for each file and folder.
+1.Use clear naming conventions for each file and folder.

-.Organize the files into respective directories to keep everything modular and easy to manage.
+2.Organize the files into respective directories to keep everything modular and easy to manage.

-4.Development:
+5. Development:

-.HTML: Create your page layouts with semantic HTML.
+1.HTML: Create your page layouts with semantic HTML.

-.CSS: Style the page with custom, responsive designs.
+2.CSS: Style the page with custom, responsive designs.

-.JavaScript: Write scripts for dynamic features like booking forms and carousels.
+3.JavaScript: Write scripts for dynamic features like booking forms and carousels.

-.Images: Add high-quality images for a professional look.
+4.Images: Add high-quality images for a professional look.
-.Hosting: